Taylor Gray (racing driver): 2021–2022: David Gilliland Racing

-On March 8, 2022 a hauler carrying Gray's car on its way to Phoenix Raceway collided with a Honda Passport near Longview, Texas, killing hauler driver Steven C. Stotts.
+On March 8, 2022, a hauler carrying Gray's car on its way to Phoenix Raceway collided with a Honda Passport near Longview, Texas, killing hauler driver Steven C. Stotts.
 Two passengers in the hauler and the driver of the SUV survived the accident.
 Three days later on March 11, Gray won the General Tire 150 after starting second and leading 43 laps, dedicating the win to Stotts.
 He also won the ARCA East race at Dover with the new Ford Mustang body.
+He also scored wins at Mid-Ohio and Pocono throughout the season, along with another ARCA West win at the Las Vegas Motor Speedway Bullring.